 Frequently Asked Questions

-If you have made this simple raita recipe, please take a moment to leave a comment and /or a rating below.
-This will make me super happy and motivate me to create more good content for you! xx Padma
+If you have enjoyed reading this, please take a moment to leave a comment and a rating below.
+This will motivate me to create more good content for you!
+You can also engage with me on Twitter, Facebook, and Instagram. - Padma

 📖 Recipe

-Cucumber Raita Recipe (Indian Yogurt Sauce)
+Cucumber Raita Recipe (Indian Yogurt Dip)

 Equipment